Journal

 Signal

-Writing documentation for an external stakeholder forced a clarity audit that 280 automated internal code reviews had never triggered : the process of making work legible to someone else surfaces the gaps you’ve been silently tolerating.
+Writing documentation for an external stakeholder forced a clarity audit on the internal audit pipeline that 280 automated internal code reviews had never triggered: the process of making work legible to someone else surfaces the gaps you’ve been silently tolerating.

 Evidence

-• Observation: Writing docs for an external audience revealed gaps in how internal systems were explained : they worked but couldn’t be understood by someone without prior context
+• Observation: Writing docs for external audience revealed gaps in how the SERP count system was explained internally: the system worked but couldn’t be understood by someone without prior context

 • External bar vs. internal bar: Internal notes assumed shared context; external docs required everything to stand alone